networknt/light-proxy/docs/content/tutorial/index.md

 With specification handler, security handler and validation handler change, you can easily update the configuration to make the same instance of light-proxy server work with GraphQL backend.
+The default configuration is for RESTful backend only as light-rest-4j middleware handlers are wired in the reqeust/response chain.

 To make it simple, we will build a backend service with light-rest-4j with a swagger specification file defined in [model-config](https://github.com/networknt/model-config) repo.
-In real production environment, the backend service can be built with other Java framework or another other language like Nodejs, Go etc.
+In real production environment, the backend service can be built with other Java framework or other languages like Nodejs, Go etc.

 The backend service will have too endpoints: one get and one post to demo different scenarios in term of proxy functionality.